sergiopnvds/cs525/assign2/README.txt

 +--------------------------------------------------------------+
 It has been implemented the CLOCK strategy and its test.
 It has been implemented the LFU strategy and its test.
+It has been implemented the LRU_K strategy and its test.

 +--------------------------------------------------------------+
 	8.Test cases